upt75/alexlalljee/README.md

 ## Welcome to my Data Analysis & Business Insights Repository!

-Hi, my name's <strong>Alex Lalljee</strong> and I'm a <strong>Microsoft Certified : Power BI Data Analyst Associate</strong>.
-Here you’ll discover a collection of Power BI projects and interactive dashboards that showcase my expertise in data visualization, business intelligence, and analytics.
-As a passionate data enthusiast, I thrive on transforming raw data into actionable insights.
+Hi, I'm <strong>Alex Lalljee</strong>, a <strong>Microsoft Certified : Power BI Data Analyst Associate</strong>.
+Currently expanding my expertise by studying for the <strong>Microsoft Fabric Analytics Engineer DP-600</strong> certification.
+Here, you’ll find a collection of Power BI projects and interactive dashboards that highlight my skills in <strong>data visualization, business intelligence, and analytics</strong>.
+I’m passionate about transforming complex data into meaningful insights that drive informed decision-making.

 ## What You’ll Find:
 Data Visualization: Explore visually compelling reports and visualizations that bring data to life.
 From bar charts to heatmaps, I’ve harnessed the power of Power BI to create engaging displays.